wso2/ballerina-vscode/docs/TEST_GUIDE.md

 # Test Implementation Guide

-How to run, write, and add tests for the Ballerina VSCode extension — one section per level, each with **what it is · how to run · how to add · example files**.
+How to run, write, and add tests for the Ballerina VSCode extension — one section per scope level (plus the orthogonal perf/QA suite), each with **what it is · how to run · how to add · example files**.

 > **North star:** prefer **suite-level invariant tests that catch a whole _class_ of bug** over one targeted test per issue.
 A good test specifies *correct behaviour over a corpus*, so it also catches the next, not-yet-reported instance.